- Stanley British Primary School

 Joanna Hambidge, Head of British Primary Professional Development

-Joanna's role is an outcome of realizing one of the pillars of our strategic plan to ensure our long-term commitment to the British Primary educational philosophy.
+Joanna's role is an outcome of realizing one of the pillars of our strategic plan is to ensure our long-term commitment to the British Primary educational philosophy.
 She is working with faculty and staff on regular professional development, collaborating with faculty to articulate the key tenets of our philosophy and working on a multi-year project to craft a book.
 Stanley is devoted to nurturing British Primary teaching and learning, and Joanna's work is key to its ongoing application in our classrooms and beyond.

 Living British Primary Blog